hackclub/hackclub/workshops/interactive_sketch/README.md

 }
 ```

-*(FYI, the first type you type, it'll be a little glitchy because it's forking my starter project over to your account)*
+*(FYI, the first time you type, it'll be a little glitchy because it's forking my starter project over to your account)*

 Then, in between those two lines of code, add: